IMOPORTANT: The PCS/Nutrien mine is CLOSED to fossil collecting. Please DO NOT call the mine or museum asking to fossil collect.

 Before you collect these tertiary fossils, I highly recommend a visit first to the Aurora Fossil Museum.
 There you can see the type of fossils to look for, and even fossil hunt at their spoil pile across the street from the museum.

 The Tailings at the Museum:

-The Aurora Fossil Museum has spoil piles (of Pungo River tailings) right across the street for visitors look through & collect fossils.
+The Aurora Fossil Museum has spoil piles (of Pungo River tailings)right across the street at thier Fossil Park for visitors look through and collect fossils.

 This is a great spot to search for fossil shark teeth.
 It's also very family friendly.
 They also have a picnic area next to the piles.